Uber CEO quits Trump’s business advisory group

-Uber Technologies Inc Chief Executive Officer Travis Kalanick has quit President Donald Trump’s business advisory group after coming under criticism for taking part, the company said on Thursday.
+Uber Technologies Inc Chief Executive Officer Travis Kalanick quit President Donald Trump’s business advisory group on Thursday amid mounting pressure from activists and employees who oppose the administration’s immigration policies.

-The CEO of the ride hailing service had been under mounting pressure from activists who oppose the administration’s immigration policies, including Uber drivers, many of whom are immigrants themselves.
+Critics included Uber drivers, many of whom are immigrants themselves.

 “Joining the group was not meant to be an endorsement of the president or his agenda but unfortunately it has been misinterpreted to be exactly that,” Kalanick, who had planned to attend a meeting of the group on Friday, said in an email to staff that was seen by Reuters.